stagedml/stagedml/README.md

      '/tmp/pylightnix/store-v0/3b9f88037f737f06af0fe82b6f6ac3c8-convnn-mnist/2bf51e3ce37061ccff6168ccefac7221'
      # ^^^ Storage             ^^^ Stage configuration                       ^^^ Stage realization
      ```
      Selection criteria are up to the user.
-See `Matcher` topic.
+See `Matcher` topic of the
+     Pylightnix documentation.
   9. Finally, StagedML offers basic garbage collector `stagedml.stages.all.gc`
      allowing users to keep the chosen set of stages (and thus all their
      dependencies) and remove the rest.